-The LCD controls allow you to display text strings on the LCD on your board.
+The Character LCD control allows you to display text strings on the character LCD on your board.
 Type text in the text boxes and then click Write.

 If you exceed the 16 character display limit on either line, a warning message appears.